Hypergraph Neural Network with State Space Models for Node Classification: Introduction

-Recently, Graph Transformers have become a powerful tool due to their ability to effectively capture long-range interactions between nodes \cite{kreuzer2021rethinking, chen2022structure}.
-Unlike traditional local message-passing methods that focus on edge-level neighborhood structures \cite{kipf2016semi, xu2018powerful}, the attention mechanisms in Graph Transformers allow each node to interact with every other node in the graph, providing a more global perspective \cite{vaswani2017attention}.
-To further advance this paradigm, the GraphGPS framework integrates structural/positional encodings (SE/PE), a message-passing NN (MPNN), and an attention module.
-Collectively, these components refine node and edge embeddings to facilitate downstream tasks.
-This modular design allows for the seamless incorporation of various attention mechanisms, offering significant flexibility for users \cite{rampavsek2022recipe}.
+Recently, graph transformers have emerged as powerful models for capturing long-range interactions between nodes \cite{kreuzer2021rethinking, chen2022structure}.
+Unlike traditional message-passing frameworks that emphasize local edge-level neighborhoods \cite{kipf2016semi, xu2018powerful}, attention mechanisms in graph transformers enable each node to attend to all others, offering a global perspective on graph structure \cite{vaswani2017attention}.
+To further advance this paradigm, the GraphGPS framework combines structural and positional encodings (SE/PE), a message-passing neural network (MPNN), and an attention module.
+Together, these components enrich node and edge embeddings and improve performance on downstream tasks.
+Its modular design also supports the seamless integration of diverse attention mechanisms, providing flexibility and adaptability for different applications \cite{rampavsek2022recipe}.
 Graphormer \cite{ying2021transformers} adapts transformers to graphs, capturing long-range dependencies, but standard transformers often underperform on graph-specific tasks due to limited structural awareness.
 GROVER \cite{rong2020self} addresses this with self-supervised pretraining on large-scale molecular graphs, learning richer node and motif representations.
 GraphMAE \cite{hou2022graphmae} leverages masked graph autoencoding to capture both local and global patterns efficiently.